Greek constitutional amendment of 1986: First stage

-Presidents of the Hellenic Republic, Konstantinos Karamanlis (left) and Christos Sartzetakis (right).
+Photographs of the Presidents of the Hellenic Republic, Konstantinos Karamanlis (left) and Christos Sartzetakis (right).

-On 6 March 1985, New Democracy announced that they would support Karamanlis' second Presidency term, while on the same day, the KKE party declared that they would put forward their candidate.
-The press anticipated that Papandreou would also support Karamanlis, since he had assured Karamanlis his support in person.
-However, Papandreou changed his mind at the last moment, siding with the left wing of PASOK, which did not want Karamanlis, and instead backed Christos Sartzetakis (a Supreme Court of Greece judge known for his principled handling of the 1963 murder of left-wing deputy Grigoris Lambrakis and viewed favorably by the left, and a protagonist in Costas Gavras' 1969 movie "Z" based on the novel of Vassilis Vassilikos).
+On 6 March 1985, the centre-right New Democracy party announced that it would support Konstantinos Karamanlis's second term as president, while on the same day, the Communist Party of Greece (KKE) declared that it would put forward its candidate.
+The press anticipated that Prime Minister Andreas Papandreou would also support Karamanlis, since he had assured Karamanlis of his support in person.
+However, on 9 March, at the meeting of the Central Committee of Panhellenic Socialist Movement (PASOK), Papandreou sided with the left wing of the party, which instead backed Supreme Court justice Christos Sartzetakis.
+Sartzetakis, known for his handling of the 1963 murder of left-wing deputy Grigoris Lambrakis, was viewed favorably by the left.
 The announcement occurred at the Central Committee of PASOK on 9 March.

-This move surprised some of Papanderou's ministers, much of his party's rank-and-file, and even Sartzetakis himself, who was not consulted in advance.
-Later on, it was revealed that the supposedly spontaneous change of mind was to camouflage Papandreou's long-held constitutional designs since Sartzetakis not only knew about it well in advance but also that there had been two other judicial figures who rejected Papandreou's offer.
-At the same time, Papandreou announced plans for a constitutional reform, which rekindled the debate about the form of the republic and further polarized the political environment by damaging the consensus between the two dominant political parties, PASOK and New Democracy, that existed between 1981 and 1985.
+The move surprised some of Papandreou's ministers, much of his party's rank-and-file, and Sartzetakis himself, who was not consulted in advance.
+Journalist Robert McDonald reported that Papandreou claimed that the choice was done without Sartzetakis's knowledge to present his decision as spontaneous, however, Sartzetakis knew in advance in addition to the two senior judicial figures who had refused the nomination.
+At the same time, Papandreou announced plans for constitutional reform, which rekindled debate on the type of republic Greece should be and damaged the existing consensus between PASOK and New Democracy that had existed since 1981.

-Papandreou also argued that it would be illogical for Karamanlis to preside over any constitutional reform since much of the constitution of 1974 was heavily influenced by Karamanlis himself.
-Mitsotakis accused Papandreou of creating a constitutional crisis to remove Karamanlis from office to establish a totalitarian constitution.
+Papandreou also argued that it would be illogical for Karamanlis to preside over any constitutional reform since much of the 1974 constitution was influenced by Karamanlis.
+Mitsotakis accused Papandreou of creating a constitutional crisis in order to remove Karamanlis from office and establish a totalitarian constitution.
 Papandreou informed Karamanlis of his decision via his deputy, Antonios Livanis, as he could not bring himself to do so in person.
-In response, Karamanlis resigned from the Presidency on 10 March 1985, two weeks before the termination of his term, and was replaced by PASOK's Speaker of the Hellenic Parliament, Ioannis Alevras, as acting president.
+In response, Karamanlis resigned from the presidency on 10 March 1985, two weeks before the termination of his term, and was replaced by PASOK's speaker of the Hellenic Parliament, Ioannis Alevras, who served as constitution of 1974.

 Parliamentary votes for president & colored ballots

 The presidential vote was conducted by the Hellenic Parliament in a tense and confrontational atmosphere due to constitutionally questionable procedures by Papandreou.

-Mitsotakis accused Papandreou of violating constitutional principle of secret ballot (Article 32), by forcing his deputies to cast their vote with colored ballots.
+Mitsotakis accused Papandreou of violating the constitutional principle of secret ballot (Article 32) by forcing his deputies to cast their vote with colored ballots.
 However, Mitsotakis' concern was dismissed because PASOK controlled the majority in the Parliament.
 Despite vigorous protests from the opposition, PASOK members used colored ballots under strict surveillance to spot potential defectors.
-Sartzetakis received 180 votes, which was the minimum stipulated by the constitution, and Alevras, as Speaker of the Parliament, casting the decisive vote.

-Mitsotakis deemed the vote illegal, with Mitsotakis threatening to remove Sartzetakis from the presidency if they won the upcoming elections, intensifying the constitutional crisis.
+Sartzetakis received 180 votes, which was the minimum stipulated by the constitution, and Alevras, as president of the Hellenic Parliament, cast the decisive vote.
+Mitsotakis deemed the vote illegal and threatened to remove Sartzetakis from the presidency if they won the upcoming elections, intensifying the constitutional crisis.